paddytobias/15census_timor_dataclean/README.md

 ### Reviewing the data:

 5. Review all districts by how they compare to the national average for each table variable (where relevant).
 Upon running this you will get a folder for each district holding the mean comparison results for all tables that the district appears in.
-The folders will also include a `Review` file that gives an overview of the districts performance.
+The folders will also include a `Review<<district name>>.csv` file that gives an overview of the district’s performance.
 Find out more by running this:

 `Rscript Scripts/Scripts_DataReview/DistrictReview_allDistricts.R`